 - Mix the flour, baking powder and salt in a bowl, whisk to combine and set aside.

-- In the bowl of a stand mixer with paddle attachment, beat together the butter and sugar until pale and fluffy.
+- In the bowl of a stand mixer with paddle attachment, beat together the butter and both sugars until pale and fluffy.
 Add the egg and vanilla beat until well combined scraping down the sides of the bowl as necessary.

 - With the mixer on low, slowly tip in the flour mixture and beat until just combined and the dough starts forming large clumps.